salrashid123/squid_proxy/README.md

 ```
 docker run  -p 3128:3128 -ti docker.io/salrashid123/squidproxy /bin/bash
 ```

+>> please note that the root CA's have been updated (on `1/9/22`.
+You can find the docker image with the original certs as `salrashid123/squidproxy:1` (or you can regenerate your own image from a prior commit))

+The CA's provided currently are chained (`root-ca.crt` -> `tls-ca.crt` -> `server_crt.pem`.
+With the combined root and subordinate as `tls-ca-chain.pem`)

+* 1/10/22: `docker.io/salrashid123/squidproxy sha256:b46d3648443d675bb3ac020248495d5d7af1b7f3b683c3068e45c0f040aa5d9c`

 Also see
 - [Squid proxy cluster with ssl_bump on Google Cloud](https://github.com/salrashid123/squid_ssl_bump_gcp)